A ‘brilliant and creative lawyer,’ ‘unflappable,’ and ‘always looking three steps ahead.’ - Chambers USA

 Steven Serajeddini is a partner in the Restructuring Practice Group based in New York.

-Steven advises companies, distressed investors, ad hoc committees, private equity firms, and other investors with respect to public, private, and portfolio companies in financial distress, including liability management transactions, amend and extend transactions, refinancings, out-of-court exchanges and restructurings, and bankruptcy and insolvency proceedings.
-Steven has been involved in some of the largest and most complex corporate restructurings of all time.
+Steven advises companies, distressed investors, ad hoc committees, private equity firms, and other investors with respect to public, private, and portfolio companies in financial distress, including liability management transactions, exchange transactions, amend and extend transactions, refinancings, out-of-court restructurings, and bankruptcy and insolvency proceedings.
+Steven has been involved in some of the largest and most complex liability management transactions and corporate restructurings of all time.